On the net reproduction rate of continuous structured populations with distributed states at birth: Finite rank approximation of the recruitment term

-where $\chi$ denotes an indicator function.
-Finally we re-index the sequence of functions $\chi^j_{k}$,$\chi^j_{l}$ and $c^j_{k,l}$ consecutively to obtain the functions in \eqref{beta1}, where we have removed any possible zero elements from the sequence.

 The spectral radius of the matrix $\mathbf{O}^n_P$ is a monotone decreasing function of $P$ if the elements $o^n_{ij}(P)$ are monotone decreasing functions of $P$.
 Hence for any fixed $n$ one can establish conditions on the model ingredients that guarantee the existence of a value $P$ such that the corresponding matrix $\mathbf{O}^n_P$ has spectral radius $1$.
-It follows then from Krein-Rutman Theory that this is an eigenvalue with a corresponding strictly positive eigenvector.
+It follows then from Perron-Frobenius theory that this is an eigenvalue with a corresponding strictly positive eigenvector.
 This eigenvector then yields via formula \eqref{steadystate2} a strictly positive steady state of the approximate problem.

 Hence from the mathematical point of view it seems reasonable for the approximate problem to define the net reproduction rate of the standing population as the spectral radius of the matrix $\mathbf{O}^n_P$.
-Next one may ask naturally the question whether a limiting linear-operator-valued function exists, that is, one would like to show that
+Next one may ask naturally the question whether a limiting linear operator-valued function exists, that is, one would like to show that

 with convergence for example with respect to the topology induced by the operator norm.
 This question is outside the scope of the present paper and is left for future work.
-We note however that this limiting operator (if it exists) admits all the nice properties as does the integral operator $\mathcal{L}_P$.
+We note however, that this limiting operator (if it exists) admits all the nice properties as does the integral operator $\mathcal{L}_P$.
 Firstly, because of the uniform convergence in $P$, the limiting operator is a continuous function of $P$. $\mathcal{O}_P$ is also compact since it is a limit of operators of finite rank.
 Positivity of $\mathcal{O}_P$ follows immediately from the fact that the positive cone of $l^1$ is closed.
-That is, Krein-Rutman type theory may be again applied to study spectral properties of $\mathcal{O}_P$.
+That is, Krein-Rutman theory (the infinite dimensional analogue of Perron-Frobenius theory) may be applied to study spectral properties of $\mathcal{O}_P$.
 The relationship however, between this parametrised family of limiting operators $\mathcal{O}_P$ (acting naturally on $l^1$), and the family of integral operators $\mathcal{L}_P$ (acting on $L^1$) defined in \eqref{intoperator} is far from clear.
-We note that to discuss the relationship between these two objects one would naturally need to embedd the two state spaces into a Banach space of measures.
+We note that, to discuss the relationship between these two objects one would naturally need to embed the two state spaces into a Banach space of measures.